rednafi/rednafi.com/content/python/decorators.md

 Imagine this: you have a set of functions, each returning a dictionary, which (among other fields) includes a field called “summary.”
-The value of this summary must not be more than 30 characters long; if violated, that’s an error.
+The value of this summary must not be more than 30 characters long; if violated, that's an error.
 Here is a decorator that raises a `ValueError` if that happens:

 ```python